Functional Behavior Assessment in Illinois: What It Is and How to Get One

 This matters because the intervention depends entirely on the function.
 A child who talks out because they're seeking attention needs a completely different intervention than a child who talks out to escape a difficult task.
 Trying to address behavior without knowing its function is why so many behavioral interventions fail.

-Beyond these required circumstances, you can request an FBA as part of a comprehensive special education evaluation or as a standalone assessment anytime you believe your child's behavior is interfering with learning.
-Put the request in writing — the standard evaluation timelines apply (14 school days to respond, 60 school days to complete).
+Beyond these circumstances, you can request an FBA as part of a comprehensive special education evaluation or as a standalone assessment anytime you believe your child's behavior is interfering with learning.
+If it is part of a comprehensive evaluation, ask the district to explain the applicable evaluation timeline; do not assume a separate FBA scheduling deadline.

 What a Good FBA Includes